galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 * Minors are prohibited from staying in the dorms (see Other Options below)
 * Checkin during [conference desk hours](https://gccbosc2018.sched.com/grid/)
 * Checkin outside of conference desk hours is also possible by special arrangement.
 [Contact Dave Clements](/src/people/dave-clements/index.md).
+* Please see the [Reed Summer Conference Handbook](https://www.reed.edu/cep/assets/pdfs/reed-summer-conference-handbook.pdf) for information on policies and rules while staying at Reed.

 ## Nightly rates